-Most people recognize Proctor & Gamble (P&G) as a manufacturer of a large range of personal care and household cleaning products; and while P&G has good products, what they really have is team of some of the best advertising and marketing professionals in the world.
+Most people recognize Proctor & Gamble (P&G) as a manufacturer of a large range of personal care and household cleaning products; and while P&G has good products, what they really have is a team of some of the best advertising and marketing professionals in the world.
 In truth, P&G is first and foremost a product marketing company.

 If you want to position yourself for diverse jobs and unlimited career advancement opportunity then pursuing a degree in advertising and marketing is a great option.
 Most of the largest advertising firms and product development companies (e.g. Johnson & Johnson, Proctor & Gamble, Bausch & Lomb, etc.) recruit marketing and advertising professionals from the top marketing schools and programs in the nation.

 2013 Composite Rankings for Marketing and Advertising Schools

-There are several criteria and factors to consider when selecting an advertising and marketing school.
-First, students should consider how a school is going to help them acheive their specific career goals.
-For example, if becoming a brand marketer with Proctor & Gamble is your objective, then you probably couldn’t do better than to earn a degree in marketing from Northwestern University or University of Pennsylvania – two of the top programs in the nation.
-If however, you’re set on a career in internet marketing, it may be more advantageous to attend a lesser known school that specializes in web design, web marketing, and online marketing.
+Students should consider how a school is going to help them achieve their specific career goals.
+For example, if becoming a brand marketer with Proctor & Gamble is your objective, then you probably couldn’t do better than to earn a degree in marketing from Northwestern University or University of Pennsylvania, two of the top programs in the nation.
+If however, you’re set on a career in Internet marketing, it may be more advantageous to attend a lesser known school that specializes in web design, web marketing, and online marketing.

-At the undergraduate level, student can pursue either an associate's or bachelor’s degree; however, a bachelor’s degree is typically the minimum qualification for most advertising and marketing jobs – and master’s degrees (MBA) are becoming an increasly common requirement.
+At the undergraduate level, a student can pursue either an associate or bachelor’s degree; however, a bachelor’s degree is typically the minimum qualification for most advertising and marketing jobs and master’s degrees (MBA, for example) are becoming an increasingly common requirement.
 Students can also pursue a doctorate degree in advertising or marketing.
 However, these degrees are typically reserved for students pursuing careers in research or university level education (teaching).

 Advertising and Marketing Degree Programs

-Coursework in these programs includes marketing campaign development, copywriting, consumer psychology, marketing research, graphic art, and public relations.
+Coursework in these programs includes marketing campaign development, copywriting, consumer psychology, marketing research, graphic art and public relations.
 Depending on the school, advertising students may have the option of selecting a concentration in marketing.

-The bachelor’s degree in marketing is the minimum qualification for most full-time marketing positions.
-Coursework in this program may include consumer psychology, introduction to research, principles of marketing, economics, accounting, finance, global marketing, promotions management, market analysis, and strategic marketing management, among others.
-In addition to traditional classroom lecture and textbook study, this degree often includes marketing projects, group projects, case studies and internships.
+Coursework in an advertising bachelor’s program may include consumer psychology, introduction to research, principles of marketing, economics, accounting, finance, global marketing, promotions management, market analysis, and strategic marketing management, among others.
+In addition to traditional classroom lecture and textbook study, this advertising degree often includes marketing projects, group projects, case studies, and internships.

-While there are doctorate level marketing and business programs that will allow students to take their education to a higher level, these programs are typically reserved for those who want to pursue careers in research or academia.
+While there are doctorate level marketing and business programs that will allow students to take their education to a higher level, these programs are typically reserved for those who want to pursue careers in research or college-level teaching.